thecollekta/alx-backend-python/messaging_app/README.md

 ### Pipeline Flow (High-Level)

 - **Checkout**: Pulls repository using the configured GitHub credentials.
-- **Python environment**: Creates an isolated environment aligned with the app’s Python version; installs application and test dependencies defined in `requirements.txt` (and/or dev requirements if used).
+- **Python environment**: Creates an isolated environment aligned with the app's Python version; installs application and test dependencies defined in `requirements.txt` (and/or dev requirements if used).
 - **Tests**: Executes the test suite with JUnit-style results.
 Results are published in Jenkins for visibility and trends.
 - **Docker build**: Builds the application image using `messaging_app/Dockerfile` with the build context set to the `messaging_app/` directory to ensure file paths match COPY directives.
 - **Tagging**: Produces a moving tag (e.g., latest) and an immutable tag (e.g., short commit SHA) for traceability.